NEET 2020 exam postponed; correction window extended - Check updates here!

-*means dates are tentative
+*means that dates are tentative

 Candidates must adhere to certain dress code prescribed for NEET 2020.
 The guidelines set by NTA are to ensure that no malpractices, irregularities, cheating etc occur in the exam hall.
-NEET dress code specifies
+NEET dress code specifies:

 NEET 2020 preparation tips from the toppers are the best motivation aspirants can utilise.
 Emerging victorious from a sea of 14 lakh candidates, these toppers are no less than an inspiration for all the medical aspirants who wish to appear for NEET 2020.
 Candidates can check their interview to know the preparation strategy, books they referred and overall success mantra to boost their NEET preparation.

 NTA has a prescribed syllabus comprising of topics from Physics, Chemistry and Biology of class 11 and 12 levels.
 The main topics with weightage that matter in an exam like NEET are given below.
 However, students must understand that they should ideally study the entire NEET syllabus that is prescribed and leave no stone unturned in their endeavour to crack NEET 2020.

 Chemistry with weightage